Ivan Karizna

 Süddeutsche Zeitung, Rundfunk-Sinfonieorchester Berlin, Jurowski

-An avid chamber musician, this season he joins colleagues to perform in Rotterdam and Amsterdam’s Muziekgebouw and returns to Elena Bashkirova’s Jerusalem Chamber Music Festival, with whom he also tours Europe.
+Karizna is an avid chamber musician and has collaborated with numerous distinguished artists, including Joseph Swensen and Alan Gilbert as part of La Jolla Chamber Music Festival.
+This season he joins colleagues in Amsterdam’s Muziekgebouw and Utrecht’s TivoliVredenburg, as well as at UKARIA in the Adelaide Hills and returns to Elena Bashkirova’s Jerusalem Chamber Music Festival.
 Past chamber collaborations include with Gidon Kremer, András Schiff, Renaud Capuçon and Christian Tetzlaff.

 Karizna plays the 1760 Tassini cello previously owned by Paul Tortelier, on generous loan from a member of the Stretton Society.
 He is a French citizen, dividing his time between Paris and Amsterdam.